ogumennyi/chess-skeleton-ogumennyi/Readme.md

 ## Goal #3:  Implement the ability for White and Black to make moves via the CLI
 When a new game is launched, the CLI prompts the White player to enter their first move.
 However, the 'move' command is not currently implemented.
 Your goal in this step is to implement the 'move' command.

 Note that, traditionally, chess has a variety of ways to indicate moves.
-For simplicity of implementation, we recommend you implement a system that represents a move as "move {from} {to}".
+For this exercise, we recommend you implement a system that represents a move as "move {from} {to}".
 So, in the CLI ...

 ```Shell
 White's Move